shranya-cc/loan-default-prediction/README.md

 ---

-## Limitations Found While Researching about the project!👇`(*>﹏<*)′
+## Limitations Found While Researching about the project!
+(Data Imbalance and Model Bias)

-While substantial effort has been invested in cleaning, preprocessing, modeling, and deploying this project, analysis reveals that the dataset is biased.
-Key biases include:
+The dataset used for this project exhibits a significant imbalance in the target variable distribution, wit approximately 70% of loans labeled as "Rejected" and only about 30% as "Approved".
+This imbalance is common in loan approval datasets, as financial institutions tend to reject a majority of applications.

+~ Impact on Model Performance:

+* The model tends to predict the majority class ("Rejected") more often, leading to a skewed prediction distribution reflecting the dataset bias.

+* Despite extensive efforts - including applying techniques such as SMOTE (Synthetic Minority Over-sampling Technique), hyperparameter tuning, different resampling strategies, and cost-effective learning - the imabalance remianed challenging to fully overcome.

+* These efforts did not significantly improve the model's ability to accurately identify the minority class ("Approved"), resulting in lower sensitivity and limiting practical usefulness.

+* Accuracy alone is not a sufficient metric in this context, so evaluation metrics such as precision, recall, F1-score were considered to better understand model performance.

+~ Additional Biases :-

-* Gender imbalance (81% Male vs 19% Female)
-* Disproportionate credit history availability (84% have credit history)
+* Gender imbalance (81% Male vs 19% Female) and credit history availability (84% have credit history) may introduce unintended demographic biases in predictions.
-* Potential model favoring of certain demographics due to skewed training data

-As a result, although the model achieves decent accuracy, it may not be fully fair or generalisable to real-world scenarios.
+* These imbalances suggest the model may favour certain groups over others, which is a critical consideration for fairness and ethical AI.

+~ Future Work:

-`A bias analysis notebook will be soon added to document and visualise these imbalances, along with suggestions to mitigate them in future iterations.
+* A dedicated bias analysis notebook will be added soon to visualise these imbalances and document mitigation strategies.

+* Exploring alternative algorithms, cost-sensitive learning, and enhanced feature engineering could further improve fairness and prediction balance.

+* Incorporating domain knowledge and additional data sources may help create a more robust and equitable model.

 ## Future Enhancements